Report: Here's What The Feds Can Do To Cut Drug Prices

 It adds that Medicare and other government health plans also should have the authority to refuse to pay for medications that have cheaper equivalents or that aren't adequately effective.

-Speed the approval of generics and biosimilars and ensure patients have access.
+Speed the approval of generics and biosimilars and ensure patients have access

 Scott Gottlieb, the administrator of the Food and Drug Administration, has been preaching this message since he took office in May.